Chirag-Jani/90DaysDSA/README.md

 3. n raised to the power k
 4. print numbers in increasing order
 5. print numbers in decreasing order
-6. nth term of Fibonacci sequence
+6. nth term of the Fibonacci sequence

 ---

 Day 3 -
 Solved some more questions on Recursion to clear the fundamentals.

-1. Check if array is sorted or not. sortedArray.cpp
+1. Check if an array is sorted or not. sortedArray.cpp
-2. First and last occurance of an element. firstAndLast.cpp
+2. First and last occurrence of an element. firstAndLast.cpp

 - 7problems